peteroupc/encoding/docs/PeterO.Text.Encodings.md

         PeterO.Text.ICharacterEncoding enc,
         System.IO.Stream output);

 Converts a text string to bytes and writes the bytes to an output data tream.
-When reading the string, any unpaired surrogate characters are eplaced with the replacement character (U+FFFD), and when writing to the yte stream, any characters that can't be encoded are replaced with the yte 0x3f (the question mark character).
-In the .NET implementation, this method is implemented as an extension ethod to any String object and can be called as follows:  `str.EncodeToBytes(enc, writer)` .
+When reading the string, any unpaired surrogate characters are eplaced with the replacement character (U+FFFD), and when writing to the yte stream, any characters that can't be encoded are replaced with the yte 0x3f (the question mark character).In the .NET implementation, this method is implemented as an extension ethod to any String object and can be called as follows: `
+          str.EncodeToBytes(enc, writer)
+        ` .
 If the object's class already has a EncodeToBytes method with the ame parameters, that method takes precedence over this extension ethod.

 <b>Parameters:</b>